cmaroun/PPIMem/README.md

 The project.sh file calls all the scripts required to update the database.
 The scripts have been uploaded in this project.
 The system requirements are a Linux computer.
 The different databases, such as UniProt, PDB, PDBsum, OPM, and Pfam should be downloaded locally.

+#

+The resulting database with the annotated predicted interactions is implemented as a web application that supports sorting and filtering.
+The output data can be downloaded as a csv file and the predictions can be accessed for the time being at https://transint.shinyapps.io/transint/